Today’s customers are more demanding than ever.

-If you don’t deliver, they won’t hesitate to bolt.
+If businesses don’t deliver, potential customers won’t hesitate to keep looking for other options.

-Once gone, the customer may never return, cutting your profitability.
+Once gone, customers may never return, cutting your profitability.

-If you’re trying to improve customer satisfaction, for example, you need to set goals that address key service challenges, like having customers re-explain issues or having them spend too much time addressing an issue.
+If your customer service objective is to improve customer satisfaction, for example, you need to set goals that address key service challenges, like having customers re-explain issues or having them spend too much time addressing an issue.

-If you’re trying to boost customer satisfaction, for example, you might send out a simple survey requesting customer feedback shortly after a transaction takes place.
+If you’re trying to boost customer satisfaction and keep your customers happy, you can send out a simple survey requesting customer feedback shortly after a transaction takes place.

 Team performance data can tell what’s working and what’s not working for your team of customer service representatives.
 (You can also tell who on your team is performing well and who isn’t.)

-If you’re not achieving your support goal or goals, team performance data will help you identify potential issues you can address and customer service skills that need to be improved.
+If you’re not achieving your customer satisfaction goals, team performance data will help you identify potential issues you can address and customer service skills that need to be improved.

 Ideally, you want to set customer service goals that leave no room for guessing.
 In other words, you want to set goals that are:

 Setting goals help drive day-to-day interactions between team members and customers and improves the customer journey.

-But you have to be careful when setting goals.
+But you have to be careful when setting team goals.

-Making them too hard to reach has a negative effect, demotivating your team.
+Making them too hard to reach may have a negative effect by demotivating your team.
 Team members will quickly burn out trying to achieve them.

 The other half is providing the tools your team needs to achieve the goals.

 For example, if you want your team to seem knowledgeable when talking to customers, you need to provide the tools needed to boost responsiveness.
-Without these tools, your customer service team can’t achieve its goals.
+Without these tools, your team can’t achieve key customer service goals.